 Of course, no one wants any horse to get sick, ever, so, understanding that, your reasonable question would be, “What can/should we do?”

 And my response would be, “Go out and enjoy your horse.”

 Are you going to stop driving because people die in auto accidents?
 Going to stop flying because occasionally airplanes crash?
 (Well, actually, some people do, but that’s a psychiatric discussion.)
 One of the many uncomfortable facts of horse life (besides, say, having to dress up in costumes, or wear brightly colored blankets, boots, etc.), is that the EHV-1 virus is pretty much everywhere.
 Your horse has probably already been exposed at some point in his life.
-The virus has been identified in 5 week old foals, who pass it back and forth with their mums (at least in England).
+The virus has been identified in 5 week old foals, who pass it back and forth with their mums (at least in Australia).